Now Reading

 What this means for your life with vitiligo

 This is exciting.
-Are you excited?
-If you aren’t, you should be – because this means that you already have what it takes to love the skin you’re in.
+(Are you excited? ) This means that you already have what it takes to love the skin you’re in.
 You control your thoughts, feelings and actions.
-Yes, you can still pursue treatment and use foundation and coverup or do whatever it is you need to feel better about your skin.
+Yes, you can still pursue treatment and use foundation and coverup or do whatever you need to feel better about your skin.
 But you have the greatest tool you need to change your life right here, right now.
 And you can change your life starting today.

 Scroll To Top